ahrarhayat/ahrarhayat/README.md

 ---

-Engineer at **AKQA**, working across the full stack with a focus on front-end development.
+Engineer at **AKQA**, working across the full stack development.
 Teaching Associate at **Monash University**, sharing knowledge on software engineering and development best practices.

 I love building apps that make a real difference, and I bring that same passion into the classroom.